GokulALT/ollamaChatWrapper/README.md

 ### Option 1: Use the Included TypeScript Example Server (Recommended for simplicity)

-This project includes a ready-to-run, all-in-one MCP server in the `mcp-server-example` folder.
+This project includes a ready-to-run, all-in-one MCP server in the `mcp-server-standalone-example` folder.
 It's the perfect starting point and is configured to:
 - Connect to your local **Ollama** instance.
-- Provide a `filesystem` tool for interacting with your local files.
+- Provide a simple `echo` tool.
 - Run on its own without needing any external configuration files.

-For detailed instructions, please see the [**README in that folder**](./mcp-server-example/README.md).
+For detailed instructions, please see the [**README in that folder**](./mcp-server-standalone-example/README.md).

 ### Option 2: Use the Pre-built Executable (Advanced orchestration)

 For advanced use cases, such as orchestrating multiple tool processes written in different languages (like Python or Go), you should use the pre-built `mcp-server` executable.
 This acts as a central **host** that launches and manages other tool servers based on a configuration file.

+This project also includes an example of a TypeScript **tool provider** in the `mcp-server-example` folder, which is designed to be launched by this executable.

 1.  **Download the Executable**: Download the `mcp-server` executable for your operating system from the [**official MCP GitHub Releases**](https://github.com/model-context-protocol/mcp-server/releases).